Introduction to Scrum Basics

 - Takes the ownership of the backlog.

-- Makes market needs priority.
+- It makes market needs a priority.

 - It is the decision-maker for the teams.